assertpy/assertpy/README.md

 assert_that(yesterday).is_close_to(today, hours_24)
 ```

-Lastly, because of the dynamic assertions (see [Dynamic Assertions on Objects](#dynamic-assertions-on-objects) below) we can easily test the properties of a given date:
+Lastly, because datetime is an object we can easily test the properties of a given date by prepending `has_` to the property name (see [dynamic assertions](#dynamic-assertions-on-objects)):

 ```py
 # 1980-01-02 03:04:05.000006